 Is sexual harassment just between a man and a woman?
-No. It can occur between persons of the same sex or members of the same sex.
+No. It can occur between persons of the same sex or members of opposite sexes.

 Does sexual harassment have to include sexual behavior?
 No. Harassment may be conduct based on sex that is not sexual in nature.
 For example, if a faculty member repeatedly and publicly tells his female colleagues that they are inferior because of gender-specific cognitive processing differences and that they are not qualified to research in certain subject areas, this could constitute sexual harassment, even if the male faculty member is not demonstrating any sexual interest in his female colleagues.